MarkZakelj/openpose-extrapolation/README.md

-# OpenPose Skeleton Keypoiny Extrapolation
+# OpenPose Skeleton Keypoint Extrapolation

 ## Overview
 This repository hosts a streamlined neural network designed specifically for extrapolating non-visible keypoints in OpenPose skeleton representations.
 It serves as a robust solution for enhancing keypoint detection, particularly in scenarios where certain body parts are obscured or off-screen.